mui/material-ui/docs/pages/blog/2021-q2-update.md

 - 🔥 We have made enough progress to ship [v5.0.0-beta.0](https://github.com/mui-org/material-ui/releases/tag/v5.0.0-beta.0).
 A few statistics to give an idea of the effort that went into it:

   - [12 months](/blog/2020-q2-update/#product) of dedicated focus.
-Early on, we have stopped efforts on v4.
+Early on, we stopped work on v4.
   - 3,475 pull requests
-  - 5,092 commits (the extra commits came from the merge with [material-ui-pickers](https://github.com/mui-org/material-ui-pickers))
+  - 5,092 commits (the extra commits came from the merge of [material-ui-pickers](https://github.com/mui-org/material-ui-pickers))
   - 398 new contributors
-  - The equivalence of, on average, four full-time developers working on it (core team + community).
+  - The equivalent of, on average, four full-time developers working on it (core team + community).

 - 👩‍🎤 We have rolled out the new **style engine** to all the components.
-  The community has provided invaluable assistance.
+  The community provided invaluable assistance in completing this effort.
-  In v5, we have standardized on the `styled()` API as the styling foundation we build on top of, e.g. [the `sx` prop](https://next.material-ui.com/system/the-sx-prop/).
+  In v5, we have standardized on the `styled()` API as the styling foundation we build on top of, and introduced the [the `sx` prop](https://next.material-ui.com/system/the-sx-prop/) for one-off customizations.
   This API is loved by the community and implemented by a number of styling libraries: styled-components, emotion, stitches, goober, etc. It allows us to support them all, with [adapters](https://next.material-ui.com/guides/styled-engine/#how-to-switch-to-styled-components).

 - ⚒️ We added a [codemod CLI](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod) and 17 transformations to automatically migrate codebases from v4 to v5.
-  If you are not familiar with what a codemod is, you can follow [this presentation](https://www.youtube.com/watch?v=H9qtLutnT_g).
+  If you're not familiar with what a codemod is, you can follow [this presentation](https://www.youtube.com/watch?v=H9qtLutnT_g).

 - 💄 We have [updated](https://next.material-ui.com/components/slider/#sizes) the style of the Slider to better match the Material Design guidelines, and kept a similar style as before under `size="small"`:

   <img loading="lazy" src="/static/blog/2021-q2-update/slider.png" alt="" style="width: 838px; margin-bottom: 16px;" />

-- ✨ The new style engine has unlocked problems we couldn't solve before on the Grid component with JSS.
+- ✨ The new style engine has unlocked problems on the Grid component that we couldn't solve before with JSS.

   We have added support for [row & column](https://next.material-ui.com/components/grid/#row-amp-column-spacing) spacing: